This article was updated on 22 October 2019.

 You have heard this a million times before – buying your own house or residential property is one of your biggest life milestones.
 The idea of investing a huge sum into such an asset seems daunting, however, as the economy is not so rosy at the moment.

-Factor in other external factors such as fluctuations in the property market and new government rulings such as the increase in real property gains tax (RPGT), you have a multitude of factors to consider.
+Factor in other external variables such as fluctuations in the property market and new government rulings such as the increase in real property gains tax (RPGT), you have a multitude of factors to consider.

 But then again, just like most Malaysian millennials out there, you are probably tired of having a sizeable chunk of your salary go towards monthly rental payments.